lark-parser/lark/docs/grammar.md

 Lark begins the parse with the rule 'start', unless specified otherwise in the options.

 Names of rules are always in lowercase, while names of terminals are always in uppercase.
-This distinction has practical effects for tree construction, and for building a lexer (aka tokenizer, or scanner).
+This distinction has practical effects, for the shape of the generated parse-tree, and the automatic construction of the lexer (aka tokenizer, or scanner).

 ## Terminals